 Navigating Immigration Changes

-With recent changes in the immigration landscape, we’re providing information here to help support KU's international students and faculty.
-While our goal is always to update this page as quickly as possible, International Support Services and Human Resources will continue to have the latest and most complete information.
+With recent changes in the immigration landscape, we’re providing general information here to help support KU's international students, staff, and faculty.
+It should not be considered official immigration advice, and while our goal is always to update this page as quickly as possible, International Support Services and Human Resources will continue to have the latest and most complete information.

 International Support Services